The Honest Company (HNST)

 5. Revenue Growth

-With $383.1 million in revenue over the past 12 months, The Honest Company is a small consumer staples company, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with retailers.
-On the bright side, it can grow faster because it has a longer list of untapped store chains to sell into.
+With $371.3 million in revenue over the past 12 months, The Honest Company is a small consumer staples company, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with retailers.

-As you can see below, The Honest Company grew its sales at a decent 7.1% compounded annual growth rate over the last three years.
-This shows its offerings generated slightly more demand than the average consumer staples company, a useful starting point for our analysis.
+As you can see below, The Honest Company’s sales grew at a mediocre 5.8% compounded annual growth rate over the last three years.
+This shows it couldn’t generate demand in any major way and is a tough starting point for our analysis.

-This quarter, The Honest Company missed Wall Street’s estimates and reported a rather uninspiring 6.7% year-on-year revenue decline, generating $92.57 million of revenue.
+This quarter, The Honest Company reported a rather uninspiring 11.8% year-on-year revenue decline to $88.04 million of revenue, in line with Wall Street’s estimates.

 6. Gross Margin & Pricing Power

-The Honest Company has good unit economics for a consumer staples company, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 37.5% gross margin over the last two years.
-That means for every $100 in revenue, $62.52 went towards paying for raw materials, production of goods, transportation, and distribution.
+The Honest Company’s unit economics are higher than the typical consumer staples company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
+As you can see below, it averaged a decent 35.8% gross margin over the last two years.
+Said differently, The Honest Company paid its suppliers $64.20 for every $100 in revenue.

-This quarter, The Honest Company’s gross profit margin was 37.3%, marking a 1.4 percentage point decrease from 38.7% in the same quarter last year.
-On a wider time horizon, however, The Honest Company’s full-year margin has been trending up over the past 12 months, increasing by 2.7 percentage points.
-If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).
+The Honest Company’s gross profit margin came in at 15.7% this quarter, down 23.1 percentage points year on year.
+The Honest Company’s full-year margin has also been trending down over the past 12 months, decreasing by 4.9 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin